dhellmann/pymotw-3/source/fileinput/index.rst

 In-place Filtering
 ==================

-Another common file processing operation is to modify the contents of a file in-place.
+Another common file-processing operation is to modify the contents of a file where it is, rather than making a new file.
 For example, a Unix hosts file might need to be updated if a subnet range changes.

 .. literalinclude:: etc_hosts